Piwapopuh/yml2pimple/README.md

    and is frozen after its first accessed</strong>
   $combined2: '<p>Lazy Parameter example2: %fragment1% %fragment2%</p>'

+  # used by ExpressionNormalizer to evaluate expression vars
+  $_normalize:
+    test: @service_container

 services:
   App:
     # class names can reference parameters